eclipse-sumo/sumo.website/content/conference.md

 ### Social Event

 We are going to have a fun SUMO-related quiz using [Menti](https://www.menti.com/).
 Join our Zoom meeting and have a smartphone/tablet ready at hand.
-Test your knowledge of SUMO and win the glorious and prestigious prize of attaching your name to a an easter egg in “sumo-gui”.
+Test your knowledge of SUMO and win the glorious and prestigious prize of attaching your name to an easter egg in “sumo-gui”.

 ### Registration
 <!--